Holst Birthplace Museum

-Aside from displays of Holst's personal mementos, the museum offers a glimpse into daily life in late Victorian Cheltenham.
-See the working 19th century kitchen and laundry, an Edwardian nursery, and the Regency drawing room where the Holst family entertained.
+Aside from displays of Holst's personal mementoes, the museum offers a glimpse into daily life in late Victorian Cheltenham.
+See the working 19th-century kitchen and laundry, an Edwardian nursery, and the Regency drawing room where the Holst family entertained.
 Below stairs rooms include a scullery, larder, maid's sitting room, and servant's room.
 Behind the house is a small enclosed yard with an outside privy.

 This is one of only 2 birthplace museums to a composer in England.
 The other is Edward Elgar's Birthplace Museum near Worcester.

 Address: 4 Clarence Road, Cheltenham, Gloucestershire, England, GL52 2AY

 Attraction Type: Museum

 Location: Near the town centre, across from Pittsville Gates

 Photo Credit: Philip Halling, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Heritage Rated from 1- 5 (low-exceptional) on historic interest